deepflowio/docs/translate/translated/08-integration/02-input/04-log/01-log-auto-tagging.md

 > This document was translated by ChatGPT

-DeepFlow Agent needs to inject IP tags into the data so that DeepFlow Server can expand all other tags based on this.
-For log data using the [Kubernetes_Log](https://vector.dev/docs/reference/configuration/sources/kubernetes_logs/) module of Vector, it automatically discovers and attaches the PodName of the log source in the log stream, allowing DeepFlow to automatically match the data source.
+The DeepFlow Agent needs to inject IP tags into the data so that the DeepFlow Server can use them to derive all other tags.
+For log data using the [Kubernetes_Log](https://vector.dev/docs/reference/configuration/sources/kubernetes_logs/) module of Vector, it automatically discovers and appends the PodName of the log source to the log stream, enabling DeepFlow to automatically match the data source.

-Based on DeepFlow's AutoTagging capability, we have automated the association of tracing data with other observability data, without requiring developers to insert any code.
+With DeepFlow’s AutoTagging capability, we automate the association between tracing data and other observability data, without requiring developers to insert any code.